MaxKortenbruck/text_visualization/README.md

 To test and run the application, you need a local server.
 In this project, we use the Flask framework.
 It is python based and we would advice you to create a new python virtual enviroment for this project to avoid any complications with other installations.
-If you need help creating a virtual enviroment in python, we sugest the following website: https://docs.python.org/3/library/venv.html
+If you need help creating a virtual enviroment in python, we suggest the following website: https://docs.python.org/3/library/venv.html

 For creating the new server, you have two options: